Everything else could be going well in your fish tank until the nitrate levels shoot up, after which things take a nosedive.

 Monitor your water’s reading during the process and add bottled bacteria such as Tetra SafeStart+ if you notice a suspicious spike in ammonia or nitrite.

-Though an interval of 3 days between the cleanings should be enough for a cycled tank with a running filter you can never be too careful about it.
+Anyway, though an interval of 3 days between the cleanings should be enough for a cycled tank with a running filter you can never be too careful about it.

 In the end, you will have preserved the beneficial bacteria while the high levels of nitrate in your aquarium will be significantly reduced.